Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 **Rtlex** (Real-time [Lexical
 Analyzer](https://en.wikibooks.org/wiki/Compiler_Construction/Lexical_analysis)) is a
 tool for generating real-time lexical analyzer over network stream (or any kind of real-time stream) in Haskell.
-It is similar to the legacy lexical analyzer generator such as `flex` in the syntax and the semantics; it executes a monadic action (that is, an action possibly having a side-effect) whenever a pattern among many specified patterns matches some text from the input stream.
-However, it differs in that it deals with real-time stream rather than a saved file, it codes the lexical analyzer specification directly in Haskell's template language, and it extends the pattern so that we can embed match-time Haskell code in it.
-To effectly work on a real-time stream, its pattern-matching engine is implemented on the basis of the very efficient Glushkov's [NFA](https://msdn.microsoft.com/en-us/library/e347654k(v=vs.110).aspx) matching algorithm that can keep matching multiple patterns simultaneously and without [backtracking](https://msdn.microsoft.com/en-us/library/dsy130b4(v=vs.110).aspx), and as such, does not rely on the stream being recoverable (or bufferable) by using things like [`unget()`](http://www.cplusplus.com/reference/istream/istream/unget/).
+It is basically similar to the legacy lexical analyzer generator such as `flex` in the syntax and the semantics; it executes a monadic action (that is, an action possibly having a side-effect) whenever a pattern among many specified patterns matches some text from the input stream.
+However, it differs in that it deals with real-time stream rather than a already saved file, it codes the lexical analyzer specification directly in Haskell's template language, and it extends the pattern so that we can embed Haskell code running on match time in it.
+To effectly work on a real-time stream, its pattern-matching engine is implemented on the basis of the very efficient Glushkov's [NFA](https://msdn.microsoft.com/en-us/library/e347654k(v=vs.110).aspx) matching algorithm, which can keep matching multiple patterns simultaneously and do that without [backtracking](https://msdn.microsoft.com/en-us/library/dsy130b4(v=vs.110).aspx), and as such, does not rely on the stream being recoverable (or bufferable) by using things like [`unget()`](http://www.cplusplus.com/reference/istream/istream/unget/).